When a practical prank goes very, very wrong.

 Beginning: April the 1st

-They put down rifles, knifes, hammers, bows and arrows and warmed their hands.
-In the half-light the fire offered one could see broken nails, a dirty covered in scratches skin.
+Around them laid rifles, knifes, hammers, bows and arrows.
+In the half-light the fire offered, one could see broken nails, worn-out clothes and tired faces.

-- Well.
-Today was a bit brighter.
-No one got infected or killed.
+– Well.
+Today was a bit brighter. – spoke a man- No one got infected or killed.
 And we found a new survivor.
 The others will be happy to hear that.
 How are you boy?

 Four people, eight glimmering eyes looked at the fifth shadow.
 The boy moved closer to the barrel so they can see his face better.
 He still looked frightened.